GryllsAddons/ShaguTweaks-mods/README.md

 */stcast functions like /pfcast in pfUI (same as /cast but for mouseover units). /stcastself will always cast the spell on yourself.*
 *examples: /stcast spellname, /stcastself spellname*

-- **Move Unitframes Extended**
+- **Movable Unitframes Extended**
-*Party frames, Minimap and Buffs can be moved while Shift and Ctrl are pressed together.*
+*Party frames, Minimap and Buffs can be moved while Shift and Ctrl are pressed together.
+Drag the first buff or debuff to move.*

 - **Pet Name Happiness**
 *Colors Hunter pet name by happiness level.*